 Creating a Persona

-In the main navigation, click the Personas tab (located between "Prompt Library" and your workspace).
+In the Smith AI navigation bar, click the Personas tab (located between "Prompt Library" and your workspace).
 This opens the Personas interface where you can view existing personas and create new ones.

 Step 2: Click "Create Personas"